LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 Mean deconvolved pupil diameter as a function of time for the three stimulus manipulations (10/20 vocoder channels, gap duration, and maintain/switch attention trials) is shown in Figure \ref{fig-voc-pupil}.
-As in Experiment 1, the attentional manipulation shows a significant difference between conditions, with switch-attention trials showing greater pupillary response than maintain-attention trials.
-Also as in Experiment 1, the time courses diverge as soon as listeners have heard the cue, and remains higher in the switch-attention condition throughout the rest of the trial.
-There is also a significant difference in the time course of the pupillary response between long- and short-gap trials, with the signals diverging around the onset of the mid-trial gap (though only differing statistically in the final ~1 s of the trial).
+Similar to Experiment 1, the attentional manipulation shows a significant difference between conditions, with switch-attention trials showing greater pupillary response than maintain-attention trials in the time range from 0.9 to 5.6 s ($t_{crit}=2.13$, _p_<0.001); in Experiment 1, the significant difference spanned 1.0 - 5.5 s.
+Also as in Experiment 1, the time courses diverge as soon as listeners have heard the cue, and the response remains higher in the switch-attention condition throughout the rest of the trial.
+There is also a significant difference in the time course of the pupillary response between long- and short-gap trials in the time range 3.9 - 5.0 s ($t_{crit}=2.13$, _p_<0.01), with the signals diverging around the onset of the mid-trial gap (though only differing statistically in the final ~1 s of the trial).